Skip to main content

 Does it affect your document checklist?

 No — Form 956A is about who the Department corresponds with, not about which supporting documents your application needs.
 Your document checklist (identity, relationship, financial, health, and character evidence) is the same whether or not you're using a migration agent.
-If you're self-preparing, VisaPacks gives you the same personalised checklist an agent would work from.
+If you're self-preparing, VisaPacks gives you the same personalised visa document checklist an agent would work from.

 Ready to build your checklist?